-Recently I was invited by the esteemed author, economist, and professor Mark Skousen, to teach his business school class at Chapman University -- the topic: John Allison’s excellent book, The Leadership Crisis and the Free Market Cure.
+Recently I was invited back by economist and professor Mark Skousen to teach his business school class at Chapman University – the topic: John Allison’s excellent book, The Leadership Crisis and the Free Market Cure.

 The class was part of Skousen’s course on “Libertarian CEOs.”
 These include not just Allison, but also John Mackey of Whole Foods and Bill Bonner of Agora.
-All three of whom shared the stage with me in a panel moderated by Skousen at last year’s FreedomFest, the largest gathering of libertarians in the world.
+All three of whom shared the stage with me in a panel moderated by Skousen a couple years ago at FreedomFest, the largest gathering of libertarians in the world.

 Mackey and Bonner are not Ayn Rand fans, but hey, nobody’s perfect.
 John Allison and I are not just Ayn Rand fans, we subscribe to Rand’s philosophy, Objectivism, and have practiced its principles throughout our lives and careers.